1

 One side of the Nakamise shops.

-A man in an overcoat was strolling through the Nakamise shops with a twelve- or thirteen-year-old boy.
+A man in a coat was strolling through the Nakamise shops with a twelve- or thirteen-year-old boy.

 The boy let go of his father’s hand and occasionally stopped in front of toy shops.

-Of course, the father did not fail to occasionally scold such a boy.
+Of course, the father would occasionally scold such a boy.

-But on rare occasions, he himself would gaze at hat shop display windows as if forgetting the boy’s presence.
+But on rare occasions, he himself would gaze at hat shop display windows as if he had forgotten the boy was there.

 4

-The upper bodies of such a parent and child.
+The upper bodies of the parent and child.

-The father was a man who looked every bit the country person, with an unkempt beard.
+The father was a man who looked every bit the countryman, with unkempt stubble.

 They were walking this way.